Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/README.md

 - learn how to test code in iOS
 - learn how to use Xcode's project management tools to build better projects

-## Evaluation

-To pass this course you must meet the following requirements:

-- No more than two no call no shows
-- No more than four excused absences
-- Make up all classwork from all absences
-- Finish all required tutorials and projects
-- Pass the final exam (summative assessment) with >=80%

 ## Lessons

 Should be ~13 planned lessons (7 weeks x 2 meetings per week -~1 holiday)